EduardoPac/unit-tests-mobile-sample/README.md

-# Unit test framework guidelines to mobile projects
+# Unit test guidelines to mobile projects

 The use of unit tests is a necessary practice for our codes to ensure that the expected behavior of each component of the system is performed correctly.
 In the mobile world, the importance of this practice becomes **inevitable**, as we are talking about several devices with different configurations.
 After testing a code, we can predict errors before we even release a new version of the application.